Vacationing with inflation: tips for traveling on a budget

 While inflation is driving up prices across the U.S., the same is true abroad.
 On top of that, pent-up travel demand from the COVID-19 pandemic is still propelling travel bookings.
 This makes planning ahead to lock in lower rates a key to managing costs.

 The other benefit to planning ahead is flexible travel bookings.
 These can typically be canceled and rebooked should the prices drop.
 Be sure to read through the fine print and avoid bookings that carry restrictions or other limitations.
-For example, airfare refunds are often issued as vouchers or travel credit, not cash.
+For example, airfare refunds are usually issued as vouchers or travel credits as opposed to cash.

 Do your research

 Another key part of your planning should be a review of pricing trends.
-Nerdwallet compared the prices of flights, lodging, and rental cards with their pre-pandemic datapoints.
+Nerdwallet compared the prices of flights, lodging, and rental cars with their pre-pandemic data points.
 While airfare has increased overall, prices on flights have started to fall again.
 Meanwhile, the price of renting a car has skyrocketed, as has the price of eating out.

 Keeping these factors in mind can help you decide how and where you want to spend your money.
 If you’re flying and have some flexibility, you may consider flying on a weekday.
-Booking a hotel room with a kitchen might not be cost-effective under normal circumstances, but it could be this year.
-And visiting a destination with good public transportation will help you avoid those high rental car prices.
+A hotel room with a full kitchen may not usually be cost-effective, but could be this year, while visiting somewhere with good public transportation can help you avoid those high rental car prices.

 Set realistic budgets